 It is still not clear why some people get this disease, but it is thought the inflamed spots or lumps develop when there is a blockage of the hair follicles.
-As the fluid or pus in the spots and lumps cannot escape, the hair follicles may swell up and burst, or may form abscesses and become severely infected.
+As the fluid or pus in the spots and lumps cannot escape, the hair follicles may swell up and burst causing the area to become inflamed or form abscesses and become severely infected.